Samsung/tizen-docs/docs/application/dotnet/guides/system/attached-devices.md

     </privileges>
     ```

-2. To use the methods and properties of the [Tizen.System](https://samsung.github.io/TizenFX/latest/api/Tizen.System.html) namespace classes, include the namespace in your application:
+2. To use the methods and properties of the [Tizen.System](/application/dotnet/api/TizenFX/latest/api/Tizen.System.html) namespace classes, include the namespace in your application:

-    ```
+    ```csharp
     using Tizen.System;
     ```